yogat3ch/writing/Dynamic Voting System.md

 In line with our commitment to transparency, all proposed legislation must be single-topic, easily understandable to high school-educated individuals.
 AI technology scans bills for unrelated riders, safeguarding against deception in legislative referendums.
 Additionally, our platform dynamically collates proposed legislation with existing laws in the same topic area, providing voters with comprehensive context and enabling informed decisions.

 ### Legislative Cycle
-Our legislative process is divided into six distinct phases, each serving a specific purpose and contributing to the evolution of of high quality laws, policy and government services.
+Our legislative process is divided into six distinct phases, each serving a specific purpose and contributing to the evolution of high quality laws, policy and government services.

 1.  **Proposal**: In this phase, legislation can be proposed and amended by participants.
 It's the initial stage where ideas are put forward and refined through collaborative efforts.